-- NSF, FTP, Win. - User-limited access rights management - Access to files from anywhere in the world using a vpn. - Very high resistance to hardware and software failures. - Security measures (protection against viruses, loss of data, etc.). - Data protection : the DSI-CHUV service will provide appropriate protection of the hosted data on its technical infrastructure including the confidentiality and integrity of the data.
-The DSI-CHUV will not modify or transmit the data except in the application of Swiss laws and in case of support and prevention of technical problems. - Adequate protection of hosted data including confidentiality and integrity (see politique de sauvetage dans l'annexe B 4.6). - Data back-up and securisation: 2 copies of the data - o Incremental backup (snapshot) - Full daily backup of the data on the share disk (1 x daily, usually overnight; retention 8 versions for daily backups, 2 versions for weekly backups) - Replication of the data on the backup disk (1 x daily, usually overnight; retention 30 versions for daily backups, 40 versions for weekly backups); - Costs (1 TB: 2 copies ~ 500.- CHF/year) (ask SNSF for cost coverage)
+- NSF, FTP, Win. - User-limited access rights management - Access to files from anywhere in the world using a vpn. - Very high resistance to hardware and software failures. - Security measures (protection against viruses, loss of data, etc.). - Data protection: the DSI-CHUV service will provide appropriate protection of the hosted data on its technical infrastructure including the confidentiality and integrity of the data.
+The DSI-CHUV will not modify or transmit the data except in the application of Swiss laws and in case of support and prevention of technical problems. - Adequate protection of hosted data including confidentiality and integrity (see politique de sauvetage dans l'annexe B 4.6). - o Data back-up and securisation: 2 copies of the data - o Incremental backup every hour (snapshot) - o Full daily backup of the data (1 x daily, usually overnight) on the share disk; - o Replication of the data (1 x daily, usually overnight); - Costs (1 TB: 2 copies ~ 800.- CHF/year) (ask SNSF for cost coverage)